 Untreated abscessed or dying teeth can cause severe tooth pain when you least expect it.
 And if you’ve ever had a toothache, you know how miserable they feel.
 Typically, they pop up at the most inopportune times (like on vacation or right after the dentist’s office closes for the weekend.)
 Waiting to address the issue will only increase the cost of treatment in the future.

 The standard of care is to repair dying or abscessed teeth with root canals.
-Endodontic therapy has come a long way, making it both gentle and cost-effective for today’s modern dental patients.
+Root canal treatment has come a long way, making it both gentle and cost-effective for today’s modern dental patients.

 With dental discount plans, there are no waiting periods or exclusions, or maximum amounts that you can cap out.
-You get a fixed, flat discount on every service, regardless of whether it’s for a cleaning, emergency extraction, or an elective smile makeover.
+You get a fixed, flat discount on all dental procedures, regardless of whether it’s for a cleaning, root canal treatment, dental implants, or an emergency extraction.
 So, if you don’t have any insurance coverage, you’re instantly saving money just by signing up for the plan.

-No insurance?
+No insurance or dental coverage?
 No problem.
 A payment plan can be used for your root canal with or without insurance coverage, making it easier to budget your treatment ASAP.
 Most dental payment plans offer limited 6-12 month terms at 0% interest, with low-interest financing for longer periods.
 You can usually get immediate approval, so you won’t have to wait to schedule any treatment you need.

 Some dental offices also have in-house membership plans, which include a fixed discount on treatments like root canals, fillings, etc. The programs typically work as an insurance alternative, including no-cost checkups and cleanings as well.